 London is pretty chilly all year round, not too hot, not too cold compared to other European cities.
-A winter visit, however, will show a freezing side of London you never thought about.
+A winter visit, however, shows a freezing side of London you’ve never thought about.
 Check out this London photo diary and plan your winter visit accordingly.

 We visited the British capital back in March.
-It was our first time in the city and country.
-Although it was officially springtime, freezing London seemed to continue to abide to unwritten laws of cruel winter.
+It was our first time in London and country.
+Although it was officially springtime, freezing London seemed to continue to abide by unwritten laws of cruel winter.
 It was extremely windy and cold.
 Freezing London is how the city got to register in my head, and, thus, it became the name of our photo diary.

 Despite the unforeseen weather conditions, the United Kingdom’s main city rewarded us with some of the most cherished memories of the year.
 We arrived at Heathrow Airport late in the evening.
 It was snowing.
 A thin layer of fresh white blanket quickly covered streets, cars, and roofs of the building.
 Oh, not a bad welcome!
 Totally unexpected, but so lovely!